A guide to the wildlife and waterfalls of the Great Otway National Park. Explore the Otway’s and you’ll be amazed at the natural beauty you discover!

 - End Point: Triplet Falls car park

-- Distance: 2km return from car park
+- Distance: 2km circuit returning to car park

 - Time to complete: Allow about 1 hour to complete the loop**